The Garden Grazer

 Instructions

-• Finely dice red onion.
-Roughly chop cilantro, large stems removed.
+• Prepare veggies: Dice the tomatoes and red onion.
+Roughly chop the cilantro, large stems removed.

 Notes